Léonce Rosenberg: Legacy

-Léonce Rosenberg was for more than 20 years one of the leading dealers in the Parisian art world.
-The list of artists he represented, even if for some it was only for a short period, is alone testament to his importance.
-But it is the risk he took in supporting the Cubists during and immediately after the Great War, when nobody else could or would, that sealed his global significance for the history of 20th century art.
+Rosenberg is noted for having taken a risk by supporting the Cubists during and immediately after the Great War, when there was little interest in the movement.
 "Without him" noted Max Jacob, "a number of painters would be drivers or factory workers".

-Having taken up the baton that Kahnweiler had been forced to drop, Léonce Rosenberg became for a time the preeminent dealer and promoter of the Cubists.
-But ultimately it was Léonce's brother Paul, the more careful of the two, who proved to be the more commercially successful.
-And having anticipated and prepared for the coming World War II by shipping much of his stock abroad, Paul Rosenberg was by 1940 ready to set up business afresh in New York, where Rosenberg & Co. still trades.
+Having taken on many of Kahnweiler's clients, Rosenberg became for a time the most notable promoter of the Cubists.
+Ultimately, however, Léonce's brother Paul proved to be the more commercially successful.
+Having anticipated and prepared for the coming World War II by shipping much of his stock abroad, Paul Rosenberg was by 1940 ready to set up business in New York, where Rosenberg & Co. still trades.

-Léonce Rosenberg has a continuing importance for art historians in another way, however - through his letters.
-Rosenberg corresponded frequently - during certain periods, daily - with his artists.
-And against the odds this correspondence, along with business papers, gallery inventory records and the like, are now held in various public archives, including those of the Museum of Modern Art in New York and especially the Kandinsky Library at the Pompidou Centre in Paris.
+Léonce Rosenberg corresponded frequently, during certain periods, daily, with his artists.
+This correspondence, along with business papers, gallery inventory records and the like, are now held in various public archives, including those of the Museum of Modern Art in New York and especially the Kandinsky Library at the Pompidou Centre in Paris.
 In addition to letters and papers, there are publication manuscripts, periodicals and photographic archives.

-The photographs in the Pompidou Centre archive comprise mostly reproductions of works handled by L’Effort Moderne, including ones by Braque, Csaky, de Chirico, Gris, Herbin, Léger, Metzinger, Picasso and Valmier, along with views of hangings and events at the gallery.
+The photographs in the Pompidou Centre archive comprise mostly reproductions of works handled by L'Effort Moderne, including ones by Braque, Csaky, de Chirico, Gris, Herbin, Léger, Metzinger, Picasso and Valmier, along with views of hangings and events at the gallery.
 Further photographs attributed to Léonce Rosenberg are held in the Conway Library at the Courtauld Institute of Art in London and are being digitised as part of the Courtauld Connects project.

-It is, however, the letters in the Léonce Rosenberg collection at the Pompidou Centre, which only relatively recently - in the 1990s and 2000s - found their way into a public archive and so became more accessible to historians, that are proving to be an important new resource.
-Comprising more than 800 letters and cards to Rosenberg from various artists and copies of more than 600 sent by him, the correspondence forms a kind of diary of his dealings through some of the most tumultuous years in the history of modern art.
+The letters in the Léonce Rosenberg collection at the Pompidou Centre, which only relatively recently, in the 1990s and 2000s, became available in a public archive and more accessible to historians.
+Comprising more than 800 letters and cards to Rosenberg from various artists and copies of more than 600 sent by him, the correspondence forms a diary-like collection, journaling his dealings through some of the most problematic years in the history of modern art.
 They are enabling art historians to reassess their view of some of the artists and of Rosenberg, and to start to explore some subjects in greater detail, such as the pressures exerted on artists and dealers by the economic situation between the two world wars.